AdityaWagh06/bridge-designer-ui/README.md

 Bridge Designer – Desktop UI

-A simple desktop application built with Python Tkinter to calculate basic bridge parameters and display a structural schematic.
-Created for the FOSSEE Osdag Winter Internship 2025 (Bridge Module UI – Desktop).
+A simple desktop application built using Python Tkinter to calculate basic bridge parameters and display a structural schematic.
+Developed as part of the FOSSEE Osdag Winter Internship 2025 screening task under the Bridge Module UI – Desktop category.

 Features

-Clean and modern Tkinter interface
+Modern and clean Tkinter-based user interface

-Input fields for span, width, girders, and live load Calculates deck self-weight, uniform load, moment, shear, and per-girder values Displays a simple bridge schematic
+Input fields for span, width, number of girders, and live load

+Automatic calculation of:

+Deck self-weight

+Uniform load

+Bending moment

+Shear force

+Per-girder moment and shear

+Simple structural schematic visualization

-Saves input data to JSON
+Save input parameters as JSON

 Input validation with clear error messages

 Installation
-Install Python 3.8+
+Requirements

+Python 3.8 or higher

+Tkinter (included with Python by default)

+To verify Tkinter installation:

-Tkinter is included by default (check using python -m tkinter)
+python -m tkinter

-Run the application:
+Run the application
 python bridge_ui.py

 How It Works

-The app uses simplified formulas for demonstration:
+The application performs simplified structural calculations using the following formulas:

+Deck self-weight:
-Self-weight = density × thickness × area
+density × thickness × area

+Uniform load:
-Uniform load = (self-weight / span) + live load
+(self-weight / span) + live load

+Bending moment:
-Moment = wL² / 8
+wL² / 8

+Shear force:
-Shear = wL / 2
+wL / 2

+Per-girder values:
-Per-girder values = moment/shear ÷ number of girders
+total moment or shear ÷ number of girders

-Files
+These formulas are for demonstration purposes only and are not intended for real engineering design.

+File Structure
-bridge_ui.py     # Application source code
+bridge_ui.py     # Main application code
-README.md        # Project documentation
+README.md        # Documentation file

 Purpose

-This project demonstrates a clean UI, basic structural calculations, and desktop interface development skills relevant to the Osdag project.
+This project showcases:

+Ability to design a clean and user-friendly desktop UI

+Understanding of basic bridge engineering calculations

+Skills relevant to UI and software development tasks within the Osdag project